simjbaum/StatisticInferenceAssignment1/Assignment1Part1.md

 ![](Assignment1Part1_files/figure-markdown_github/unnamed-chunk-5-1.png)

-Finally, the correlation of the theoretical quantiles of a normal distribution with the quantiles we observe in our generated data gives us good support that data we generated is normally distributed.
+The correlation of the theoretical quantiles of a normal distribution with the simulated quantiles we observe here supports the notion that the data we have generated is normally distributed.